John Yeadon: Dirty Tricks

+The Coventry Evening Telegraph declared that it was 'Smut Not Art' in a homophobic editorial rant.
+However, the exhibition increased the attendance at the Herbert by 40%.
+Later that year, works from this exhibition were exhibited at the Pentonville Gallery in London and the British Art Show of 1985.
+The Arts Council of Great Britain bought a version of 'The Last Chilean Supper', one of the 'lavatory wall smut' paintings derided in the Coventry Evening Telegraph.

 Fat

 Again, Yeadon was criticised by the local media for including tiny images of obese people culled from the Internet in his exhibition on food; these pictures were removed from the exhibition.
 Fat: The mortality of the eater and the eaten at the Bath Place Community Venture in Leamington Spa in 2010.

 Harwell computer

-Yeadon's 9x7ft painting of the Harwell Dekatron WITCH computer, Portrait of a Dead Witch made in 1983, was exhibited at the 1984 at Leicestershire Schools and Colleges show, and subsequently purchased by Newbridge High School, Coalville, Leicestershire.
+Yeadon's 9×7ft painting of the Harwell Dekatron computer, later known as the Wolverhampton Instrument for Teaching Computing from Harwell (WITCH), Portrait of a Dead WITCH, made in 1983, was exhibited at the 1984 Leicestershire Schools and Colleges show and subsequently purchased by Newbridge High School, Coalville, Leicestershire.
 Within two years of that school becoming a private academy school, the painting was sold at auction in 2015 to an undisclosed private buyer.

-The National Museum of Computing helped discover the painting on the wall of the Jam Street Cafe Bar in Manchester.
-Kaldip Bhamber, who has a fine arts degree, was unaware of the painting's provenance when she purchased it.
+A campaign by The National Museum of Computing (TNMC) resulted in the rediscovery of the painting, by then displayed at the Jam Street Cafe Bar in Whalley Range, Manchester.
+Bar owner Kaldip Bhamber, who has a fine arts degree, was unaware of the painting's provenance when she purchased it.
 Yeadon has visited the painting at its new location.

-The painting was a witty subversive irony on 'computer art'; that is a painting of a computer posing as 'computer art'.
-After 35 years Yeadon has now painted the Live Witch a second version of this computer, for the 5th anniversary of the rebooted computer which pays homage to this national treasure now residing at The National Museum of Computing, Bletchley Park.
-In February 2018 the two paintings were brought together for an exhibition on Yeadon's 70th birthday at The National Museum of Computing.
+The painting was a subversive irony on 'computer art'; that is, a painting of a computer posing as 'computer art'.
+After 35 years, Yeadon painted Portrait of a Live WITCH, a second version of the work, for the 5th anniversary of the restoration of computer at the TNMC.
+In February 2018, the two paintings were brought together for an exhibition on Yeadon's 70th birthday at TNMC.